Seminole Wars: East Florida (east side of Apalachicola River)

-About this time, Robert Ambrister, a former officer in the Corps of Colonial Marines, was captured by Jackson's troops.
-At St. Marks a military tribunal was convened, and Ambrister and Arbuthnot were charged with aiding the Seminoles and the Spanish, inciting them to war and leading them against the United States.
+At St. Marks, a military tribunal was convened, and Ambrister and Arbuthnot were charged with aiding the Seminoles and the Spanish, inciting them to war and leading them against the United States.
+To the Americans, these two, along with Nicolls and Woodbine, were seen as the real instigators of the war, provoking the Indians and free blacks to resistance with false promises of support, and failing to stand down after the War of 1812 ended.
 Ambrister threw himself on the mercy of the court, while Arbuthnot maintained his innocence, saying that he had only been engaged in legal trade.
 The tribunal sentenced both men to death but then relented and changed Ambrister's sentence to fifty lashes and a year at hard labor.
 Jackson, however, reinstated Ambrister's death penalty.
 Ambrister was executed by a firing squad of American troops on 29 April 1818.
 Arbuthnot was hanged from the yardarm of his own ship.

 Jackson left a garrison at Fort St. Marks and returned to Fort Gadsden.
 Jackson had first reported that all was peaceful and that he would be returning to Nashville, Tennessee.